 Producing videos involves significant time and financial investment.
 For these reasons, it is important to know what good looks like if you’re going to start producing videos.

 My goal in this article is to share my insights from over a decade working on corporate training solutions, primarily using video-based training.
 I’ve also included video clips so you can see and hear the difference for yourself!

-My insights here have been gleaned from over a decade working in the corporate learning space, primarily with video.
-I’ve spent hours talking to film school graduates and it was through almost all of them that I kept getting turned on to the seminal textbook on the topic of film-making: Sight, Sound, Motion: Applied Media Aesthetics by Herbert Zettl.
+I’ve spent hours talking to film school graduates and I kept being recommended the seminal textbook on the topic of film-making: Sight, Sound, Motion: Applied Media Aesthetics by Herbert Zettl.
 In his book, he identifies five interconnected aesthetic fields or dimensions in which to study the art of film-making:

 - light and color;

 - time and motion; and